hexbatch/apple-core/layer-docs/d-connection-layers/publishing.md

 ## what is sent out?

-Any token with certain attributes will be watched, and when a change happens, it will be broadcast
+Any element with certain attributes will be watched, and when a change happens, it will be broadcast

-When something is made public, that is a decision by someone who can write to the token.
+When something is made public, that is a decision by someone who can write to the element.
-In that case there is are two value_change_filtered listeners for the token, that first filters anything to update via a javascript, then that is passed to the remote that talks to this api
+In that case there is are two value_change_filtered listeners for the element, that first filters anything to update via a javascript, then that is passed to the remote that talks to this api

 ## Info in the publishing

-At a minimum the give guids of each token published, its user, its type, the name, and key values of the attributes that are readable by the public
+At a minimum the give guids of each element published, its user, its type, the name, and key values of the attributes that are readable by the public

 ### Types